 [21.
 Former section 21 deleted by No. 4 of 2002 s.
 16.]

-21. Dealer’s premises and advertisements to bear name and number
+21. Dealer’s premises and advertisements to show name and number

 A person who carries on the business of a dealer shall cause the business name stated in his application for a licence and the number of the licence issued to him to appear —